 -

-Compounding the navigation problems are insufficient explanations, inconsistent layouts, and unclear labels.
-The "Port Analyze" window exemplifies these problems:
+Compounding the navigation problems were insufficient explanations, inconsistent layouts, and unclear labels.
+The "Port Analyze" window exemplifies this too:

 -